Skip to main content

 Treatment of creditors

-Special revenue bonds are bonds issued by municipalities that back utilities and transportation systems.
+Special revenue bonds are bonds issued by municipalities for utilities and transportation systems.
 The bonds are backed by a lien on revenues of the systems.
-Historically, many municipal market participants believed that bondholders had a lien on current and future revenues of the system and that lien would continue post-petition, that is after the bankruptcy filing.
-In addition, participants believed that special revenue bonds were exempt from the automatic stay and would continue to be paid during bankruptcy.
+Historically, based on language in Section 928 of the bankruptcy code, many municipal market participants believed that bondholders had a lien on current and future revenues of the system and that lien would continue post-petition, that is after the bankruptcy filing.
+In addition, investors believed that special revenue bonds were exempt from the automatic stay and would continue to be paid during bankruptcy.

 The bankruptcy code defines special revenues as those generated from transportation, utility or other services; special excise taxes imposed on particular transactions; tax increment financing (TIF) revenues; and taxes specifically levied to finance a project.

-However, a ruling in 2018 during the Puerto Rico Highway and Transportation Authority’s (HTA) proceedings under PROMESA undermined this view.
-The judge ruled that special revenue bonds were not required to be paid, but could be paid if the municipality chose to do so.
+However, a ruling in 2018 during the Puerto Rico Highway and Transportation Authority’s (HTA) proceedings under PROMESA refuted this view.
+The judge ruled that special revenue bonds were not required to be paid during the bankruptcy but could be paid should the municipality chose to do so.
 The U.S. Court of Appeals for the First Circuit upheld the ruling.

-In some instances, the bonds’ protections may be unclear or may not be as strong as initially perceived.
+The market’s municipal bankruptcy cases are limited, but serve to highlight that certain bond protections may be unclear or may not be as strong as initially perceived.
 For example, in Michigan, it is questionable whether unlimited tax bondholders benefit from a statutory lien on property taxes.
 In Detroit’s bankruptcy case, the city and unlimited tax bondholders settled on a 74% recovery rate rather than having the security structure adjudicated.
 In Stockton’s bankruptcy case, in contrast, the city did not have general obligation debt, but imposed steep haircuts on appropriation-backed debt.
-Ultimately, creditor recoveries vary from case to case and depend in part on the municipality’s willingness to pay.
+Bondholder recoveries for Puerto Rico’s general obligation bonds are estimated to be around 70% but will ultimately be determined by the future payments of a contingent value instrument that was part of the negotiated settlement.
+Creditor recoveries vary from case to case and depend in large part on the municipality’s willingness to pay.

 Treatment of creditors varies under plans of adjustment